deevus/deevus.github.com/_posts/2009-08-13-howto-query-mssql-and-send-html-email-using-powershell.md

 comments: true
 categories: []
 ---
-Before I start this tutorial I must preface this with a warning: <strong>The amount of coding in this tutorial is so minimal it is almost sexually exciting. </strong>I have found that <a href="http://www.microsoft.com/windowsserver2003/technologies/management/powershell/default.mspx">Powershell</a> is such a powerful scripting tool that you can accomplish tasks that would take 100's of lines in a lot less.
+Before I start this tutorial I must preface this with a warning: **The amount of coding in this tutorial is so minimal it is almost sexually exciting.** I have found that [Powershell](http://www.microsoft.com/windowsserver2003/technologies/management/powershell/default.mspx) is such a powerful scripting tool that you can accomplish tasks that would take 100's of lines in a lot less.
 This tutorial is an amalgamation of several different tutorials I found online when I wanted to have a crack at emailing a report to a client.
 As it turned out it is now run daily as part of our scheduled tasks.

 Powershell is what you would call the successor of Command Prompt but more is akin to a *nix command line tool like bash.
-As it seems that <em>everything</em> is going .NET these days it should be no surprise that Powershell also leverages the <a href="http://en.wikipedia.org/wiki/.NET_Framework">.NET Framework</a>.
+As it seems that *everything* is going .NET these days it should be no surprise that Powershell also leverages the [.NET Framework](http://en.wikipedia.org/wiki/.NET_Framework).
 If you have used C# or VB.NET before the kind of objects you will be working with will be quite familiar.
 I am running Powershell 2.0 on the Windows 7 RTM (which comes preinstalled) but Powershell 1.0 will also work with this tutorial.

-<strong>Getting A Working Connection String</strong>
+**Getting A Working Connection String**

 The first thing we want to do is form our SQL query which will be the data that we will email to our client.
 To do that in Powershell we are going to need a connection string.
 A handy little tool that I use to grab a connection string is the Data Link Properties file.
 You can just create a new file somewhere called:

 	Test.udl

-You will need to be able to <a href="http://www.fileinfo.com/help/windows-show-extensions.html">see all file extensions</a> to create the file.
+You will need to be able to [see all file extensions](http://www.fileinfo.com/help/windows-show-extensions.html) to create the file.
 Open the file using Windows Explorer and go to the Provider tab.
 Once there you need to select `Microsoft OLE DB Provider for SQL Server`.

 <img style="display: block; float: none; margin-left: auto; margin-right: auto; border-width: 0px;" title="Data Link Properties - Provider Tab" src="http://i.imgur.com/sa67A.png" border="0" alt="Data Link Properties - Provider Tab" width="381" height="477" />